Dual Citizenship UK: Key Facts & Benefits

 Is multiple citizenship with the UK allowed?

 Multiple citizenship, such as triple citizenship, is possible with the UK.
 Since there is no requirement under UK law to renounce or give up previous citizenship or nationality, it is possible to apply for UK naturalisation where you already hold multiple citizenships.
-You will of course need to check the rules of the other countries in question as this may well introduce a limit on the number of citizenships any one individual can hold.
+You will, however, need to check the rules of the other countries in question since the acceptance of multiple citizenship varies by country.

 Giving up British citizenship